 When I call her, Clara lifts her head up from the food she was eating, turns, and runs to me.
 It’s a challenging recall.
 But it’s also “leave it.”

-- Continue another duration behavior
+- Continue a duration behavior (while not grabbing something you want)

 - Relax the jaw muscles to release an item